Kawasaki Heavy Industries & CSR Qingdao Sifang C151B: Exterior

-Currently, it is the second train with SMRT's new white pixelated livery with red, yellow and black stripes, which is similar to Bukit Panjang LRT's C801A, as compared to the older SMRT trains.
+The C151B is the second rolling stock model with SMRT's new livery with red, yellow, and black stripes and pixels on a white base, which is similar to Bukit Panjang LRT's C801A.
 The C151B trains are the first trains to have a full white front unlike the older batch of trains with a black front.
-The first eight trains (Trainset 601/602 to 615/616) received the new livery with the 1st Generation SMRT logos, the ninth train (Trainset 617/618) received the 2nd Generation SMRT logos while the subsequent 36 trains (Trainset 619/620 to 689/690) received the 3rd Generation SMRT logos.
-Both headlights and taillights at the front and rear of the train were fitted in a slightly different configuration from the preceding Kawasaki Heavy Industries & CRRC Qingdao Sifang C151A trains.
-Trainsets 605/606, 633/634, 635/636, 645/646, 647/648, 651/652, 657/658, 659/660 and 669/670 have the “SMRT Trains” logo stickered on the emergency detrainment door at the front and rear of the train.
+The first eight trains (EMUs 601/602 to 615/616) bear the 1st generation SMRT logos, the ninth train (EMUs 617/618) bears the 2nd generation SMRT logos while the subsequent 36 trains (EMUs 619/620 to 689/690) bears the 3rd generation SMRT logos.
+Both the headlights and taillights at the front and rear of the train were fitted in a slightly different configuration from the preceding Kawasaki Heavy Industries & CSR Qingdao Sifang C151A trains.

+The PHM train (EMU 649/650) features a special livery red-and-white, inspired by the colours of the Singapore flag.
+The words "PROGRESS TOGETHER" written in between the first and second cars, as well as the fifth and sixth cars.
+Outlined graphics of Singapore's landmarks are also featured between the third and fourth cars.